CMS partners include the secretariats of

 CMS also cooperates with a number of other organizations

-outside the framework of formal agreements, some of whom
+outside the framework of formal agreements, some of which

 are listed here.